Ireadycoder/iReady-OverLoad-update/README.md

 # iReady-Overload
 iReady is awful.
 It's the worst education tool anyone could ever use.
 I'm fed up with being forced to mindlessly watch the result of a greedy corporation that doesn't try in the SLIGHTEST to make their product enjoyable, or even acceptable.
 This repository is a collection of hacks and a chrome extension that ensures nobody has to suffer through iReady ever again.
 The current version has a lesson, quiz skipper, and a minutes hack.

-As of 11/20, github says this repo has ~9,000 downloads meaning 9,000 less people having to use iReady.
-Problem is, that barely makes a dent in iReady's 10,000,000+ students (0.0009%).
-If your school uses iReady, recommend this extension.
-They'll thank you.

 # How to use/install
 Download the chrome extension by clicking [here](https://github.com/cupiditys/iReady-Overload/blob/main/chromeExtension.zip?raw=true)